Beaches

 Visitors taking the ferry can walk or bring a bike to travel down Island Avenue to Jerrys Point Road to this beautiful little sandy island beach paradise.

-This area has a small tidal beach with the park nearby, Winslow makes for a terrific day trip.
+With a small tidal beach, Winslow Park makes for a terrific day trip.
 Visitors can bring their dog to walk the trails by the water, enjoy the beach, and picnic.

 For an affordable family campground site, visitors will feel miles away in this peaceful area.
 There are discrete outhouses.
 A small fee is charged for overnight camping.